5 Tips for Summer Safety

 Avoiding areas where insects tend to gather such as puddles, pools of still water, and around dead animals is also a great idea.

-If you’d like to protect yourself from at least one of these threats, make sure to take Outdoor Joe’s Poison Ivy Pro to build your tolerance and immunity to poison ivy!
+If you’d like to protect yourself from at least one of these threats, make sure to take Outdoor Joe’s Poison Ivy Pro® to build your tolerance and reduce sensitivity to poison ivy!
 We encourage families to stay safe this summer, no matter where your adventure may take you.